 A unique and comprehensive standardless analysis package

 Omnian is a combination of advanced software and setup samples.
 Every Omnian installation is achieved by the measurement of the setup standards.
 These well chosen materials are designed for even the most challenging of matrices.
 Made from pure starting materials the setup standards are used to fine-tune Omnian software to the spectrometer subtleties while incorporating spectral elements features that overcome the limitations of other semi-quantitative strategies.
 Omnian software includes advanced 3rd generation FP model algorithms and it is the union of these two features which make the core difference.
-The result is a method which can be used for all sample types whether they are liquids, powders or solids providing robust and accurate elemental analysis.
+The result is a method that can be used for all sample types whether they are liquids, powders or solids providing robust and accurate elemental analysis.

 Examining all spectra features for better interpretation